ceoloide/ergogen-footprints/README.md

 > **Note**
 >
-> Custom footprints cannot be used in the Ergogen UI as of yet, you will need to run Ergogen on your local machine.
+> You can directly use these custom footprints in the experimental GUI at [ergogen.ceoloide.com](https://ergogen.ceoloide.com).
+Just refer to them as `ceoloide/<footprint_name>`, for example: `ceoloide/switch_mx`.
+The official GUI doesn't support loading custom footprints yet.

 Using custom footprints with a local Ergogen setup is relatively straightforward.
 You can follow the steps outlined in [this amazing guide](https://flatfootfox.com/ergogen-part4-footprints-cases/) if you want an easy tutorial.